etn-ccis/blui-angular-component-library/README.md

 ## Using the Components
-See the [Docs](./docs) folder for documentation on using these components.
+See the [documentation](https://github.com/pxblue/component-library/tree/dev/angular/docs) for information on using these components.